 Why are some fans complaining that Rimmer's aging in Series X and Back To Earth is wrong because he is a hologram, even though Rimmer's future self is even more aged in Out Of Time?

-Well, about that, Word Of God says Rimmer's hologram has been coded to age at the same rate Lister does, explaining why he ages for BTE and Out Of Time, but not during the 500 years in Terrorform.
+Well, about that, Word of God says Rimmer's hologram has been coded to age at the same rate Lister does, explaining why he ages for BTE and Out Of Time, but not during the 600 years in Rimmerworld.
 About the complaints, you got me.

 In "Balance of Power", Lister becomes a catering officer.
 This is never ever ever mentioned again, even though its possible consequences were a huge plot point for that episode.
 Why?